FACT: High-Dimensional Random Forests Inference: Simulation studies

 \subsection{Comparisons with MDI, MDA, and CPI}

-We now provide details on how we obtain results in Table \ref{tab:5} presented earlier in the Introduction.
-To this end, we consider the first four settings of nonparametric model \eqref{y1} as in Section \ref{Sec7.2}; that is, the data is generated from model \eqref{y1} with $\sigma = 5$ for four cases of $(n, p, \lambda)$: I) $(n, p, \lambda) = (300, 200, 0.3)$, II) $(n, p, \lambda) = (300, 200, 0.6)$, III) $(n, p, \lambda) = (500, 200, 0.6)$, and IV) $(n, p, \lambda) = (500, 1000, 0.6)$.
-Recall that the population feature correlation levels are around $0.15$ and $0.7$ when $\lambda =0.3$ and $0.6$, respectively.
-To calculate the MDI and MDA measures, we employ the R package \texttt{randomForest}~\cite{rf}, while for the calculation of the CPI measure \cite{ debeer2020conditional, strobl2008conditional}, we use the R package \texttt{permimp}~\cite{debeer2021package}.
+We now provide details on the results in Table \ref{tab:5} in the Introduction.
+Consider the first four settings of model \eqref{Y1} in Section \ref{Sec7.2}.
+To calculate the MDI and MDA measures, we employ the R package \texttt{randomForest}~\citep{rf}, while for the calculation of the CPI measure \citep{debeer2020conditional, strobl2008conditional}, we use the R package \texttt{permimp}~\citep{debeer2021package}.
 The computation is done with the default configurations of those R packages.
-We provide in Table~\ref{tab:5} the simulation results for examining the spurious effects of different random forests feature importance measures and the FACT statistics with respect to the null feature $X_{12}$, which is correlated with the strong linear component $X_{11}$ in model \eqref{y1}.
-Specifically, each entry of Table~\ref{tab:5} stands for the fraction of times (out of 100 simulation repetitions) when the feature importance measure of the null spurious feature $X_{12}$ exceeds that of relevant feature $X_{1}$ or $X_{21}$.
+Meanwhile, the FACT statistics in Algorithm~\ref{Algorithm2} are calculated with $K = L=2$, $g_{11}(x) = g_{12}(x) = g_{21}(x) =\tanh(x)$, and $g_{22}(x) = (\tanh(x))^2$.
+We provide in Table~\ref{tab:5} the simulation results for examining the spurious effects of different random forests feature importance measures and the FACT statistics with respect to the null feature $X_{2}$, which is correlated with the strong linear component $X_{1}$ in model \eqref{Y1}.
+Specifically, each entry of Table~\ref{tab:5} stands for the fraction of times (out of 100 simulation repetitions) when the feature importance measure of the null spurious feature $X_{2}$ exceeds that of relevant feature $X_{11}$.
 A larger entry in Table~\ref{tab:5} suggests a stronger spurious effect.